 - 6.1.36 The policy seeks to ensure that a number of issues are addressed through a Design and Access Statement, where required.
 Some small schemes for single dwellings do not require a Design and Access Statement, thus the policy states: 'where required'. - 6.1.37 All new housing will be delivered within the built-up area of Hexham.
-In order to secure high standards of development, this policy seeks to ensure that new housing developments fulfil a number of key principles relevant to Hexham. - 6.1.38 Building for Life principles are widely regarded as providing a comprehensive guide to excellence for design and layout of housing developments, and the NPPF.
-These principles have been incorporated into a policy which seeks to ensure that new housing development delivers benefits for Hexham. - 6.1.39 Where sites are centrally located, it may be possible to reduce the number of car parking spaces required.
-This is because central locations are well-served by public transport and are also within easy walking distance of local services.
-An assessment will be made on a case by case basis. - 6.1.40 Sites in Flood Zones must be accompanied by a Flood Risk Assessment which will demonstrate that the development of the site will not lead to increased flooding, and that mitigation can be provided.

-Early communication will be necessary with the Environment Agency on any site within a Flood Zone.

-- 6.1.41 Early consultation will be expected with Hexham Town Council on all major housing applications in the Neighbourhood Area.
+In order to secure high standards of development, this policy seeks to ensure that new housing developments fulfil a number of key principles relevant to Hexham. - 6.1.38 Building for Life principles are widely regarded as providing a comprehensive guide to excellence for design and layout of housing developments, and the NPPF. - 6.1.39 Sites in Flood Zones must be accompanied by a Flood Risk Assessment which will demonstrate that the development of the site will not lead to increased flooding, and that mitigation can be provided.
+Early communication will be necessary with the Environment Agency on any site within a Flood Zone. - 6.1.40 Hexham Town Council will encourage applicants to engage on all major housing applications in the Neighbourhood Area.
 Paragraph 128 of the NPPF advocates early discussion between applicants, the local planning authority and local community about the design and style of emerging schemes and reconciling local and commercial interests.
-This will be particularly welcomed at sites that are particularly important to people in Hexham, or are adjacent to a wildlife corridor, or are particularly prominent in the street scene; for example the Workhouse Site, both of which is in the Conservation area and highly prominent in the town. - 6.1.42 The 2016 Housing Needs Survey for Hexham identified a particular shortfall in availability of 2 and 3 bedroomed houses, and bungalows.
-In order to achieve balanced growth and to cater for demand, proposals for housing development should ensure that they provide a mix of dwelling types, and in particular, cater for the need for more 2/3 bed houses and bungalows.
+This will be particularly welcomed at sites that are particularly important to people in Hexham, or are adjacent to a wildlife corridor, or are particularly prominent in the street scene; for example the Workhouse Site, both of which is in the Conservation area and highly prominent in the town. - 6.1.41 The 2016 Housing Needs Survey for Hexham identified a particular shortfall in availability of 2 and 3 bedroomed houses, and bungalows.
+In order to achieve balanced growth and to cater for demand, the Town Council would like to see proposals for housing development ensure that they provide a mix of dwelling types, and in particular, cater for the need for more 2/3 bed houses and bungalows.